HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-02-the-elements-of-a-blockchain.md

 ---
 layout: post
 type: article
-title: "The Components of a Blockchain"
+title: "The Elements of a Blockchain"
 description: "The Horizen Academy is a free educational platform on blockchain technology, cryptocurrency, and privacy.
 This chapter is is not available yet.
 We add content frequently, sign up for our newsletter for notifications when it's released."
-permalink: /technology/expert/the-components-of-a-blockchain/
+permalink: /technology/expert/the-elements-of-a-blockchain/
 topic: technology
 level: expert
 chapter: "How Does a Blockchain Work?"